Enabling Controls: Control Effectiveness Assessment using Human Centered Design

 meet our facilitators

-• Kelvin Genn is the Art of Work’s Managing Director.
+• Kelvin Genn is the Art of Work Solutions’s Managing Director.
 He is a strategic systems thinker with experience in Human Factors and organizational re-engineering.
 He developed his systems thinking approach working in the Royal Australian Air Force for 10 years.
 Following this, for 10 years, he led systems and risk management program across Asia Pacific and Europe with Compass Group Plc, the world’s largest support service company with more than 750,000 employees.

 More recently he was working for (SKM) Sinclair Knight Merz as the Global General Manager for Safety and Wellness delivering safety for major project construction in mining, energy and infrastructure.